nickabs/lightsail-utils/README.md

 Note that any existing database and filesytem data for the ghost installation specified with the -g option will be overwritten by the content of the archives.

-When using the restore option with the remote storage options (see backup example) the archive files will be retrieved from the specified google drive first
+When using the restore option with the remote storage options (see backup example) the archive files will be retrieved from the specified Google drive first.

 ## Remote storage
 The remote storage option will upload the backup archives to Google Drive using a [service account](https://cloud.google.com/iam/docs/service-accounts).
 Service account are created in the API section of the [Google Developer Console](https://console.developers.google.com/apis) and are identified by an email address e.g example@project-id.iam.gserviceaccount.com.
 These accounts have their own storage quota on Google Drive (as of early 2021, the quota is 15 GiB).